July 28, 2017

 The ZigZag Density Tumbler is an elegant desk “toy” and much more.
 Turn the tumbler over and watch two different colors of droplets float down in a relaxing zigzag pattern.
-I like to keep mine on my desk so that I can pick it up and watch it while I clear my head.
-In addition to being a soothing, relaxing activity for busy adults, it provides myriad possibilities for calming, inspiring, and teaching students.
+I like to keep mine on my desk.
+I often pick it up and watch it while I clear my head.
+Not only is the tumbler a soothing, relaxing activity for busy adults, but it also provides so many possibilities for calming, inspiring, and teaching students.
 Read the rest of this entry »

 October 17, 2016

 Certain things need to be seen to be believed.
 Two guys playing soccer in a pool filled with slime—without sinking!— is certainly in that category.
 Enjoy our collection of educational (and entertaining) videos about non-Newtonian fluids.
 We think you’ll want to share them with your students.
 Who knows, maybe you’ll build your OWN pool of slime!
 If you come across an interesting video on slime, oobleck, or other gooey substances, please share with us in the comments section below.
 Read the rest of this entry »

 The Poly Density Bottle is a fascinating demonstration primarily due to the phenomena being counterintuitive to what one would expect.
 The bottle containing white and blue beads suspended in a clear and colorless liquid is shaken vigorously, distributing the beads randomly throughout (bottle A).
 Upon standing, the beads separate from one another (bottle B) with the white rising to the surface while the blue sink to the bottom (bottle C).
 Then, the two sets of beads move towards one another (bottle D) meeting near the middle (bottle E).
 This demonstration can be easily repeated again and again.
 And, once prepared, it can be stored for subsequent use year after year.
 No additional preparation is required.
 Read the rest of this entry »

 By Ken Byrne